kaiachain/kaia-agent-research/README.md

    - Check container logs: `docker-compose logs`
    - Verify volume permissions
    - For Puppeteer errors, check container has all required dependencies

+## Error Handling

+The system is configured to handle errors gracefully:

+- All errors are logged to the console with timestamps for debugging
+- Errors are NOT sent to Slack to avoid cluttering the channel
+- Only report summaries and critical success notifications are sent to Slack

+If you need to debug issues:

+1. Check the console logs for detailed error messages and stack traces
+2. Look for log entries with timestamp format `[YYYY-MM-DDThh:mm:ss.sssZ] ERROR: ...`
+3. Use the Docker container logs if running in Docker: `docker-compose logs -f`

+If you want to modify this behavior, you can:
+- Edit the `logError` function in `src/services/slack.js`
+- Uncomment the error notification lines in the catch blocks if you want errors in Slack

 ## License